Teen Events & Programs

 Loudoun’s Battle of the Bands is a joint venture among PRCS, Loudoun Youth Inc. and the Loudoun County Youth Advisory Council (YAC).
-The decade-long competition supports YAC’s mission of for teens, by teens.
+The annual competition supports YAC’s mission for teens, by teens.
 It also provides a free platform for teen musicians to play for a live audience with professional sound mixing and constructive criticism by a panel of industry professionals serving as judges.

 Dates & Locations

 - Battle # 1 - Friday, December 16, 2022, Cascades Overlook Event Center in Sterling

 - Battle # 2 – Friday, January 27, 2023, Cascades Overlook Event Center in Sterling

 - Battle # 3 – Friday, February 24, 2023, Cascades Overlook Event Center in Sterling

 - Final Battle – Friday, March 24, 2023, Tally Ho Theater in Leesburg

 Teen Volunteer Program

 - Provides an opportunity to complete your community service hours in a dynamic setting